Male Hair Transplant

 Male pattern hair loss affects between 50 and 80% of men at some point in their lives.
 The rate of loss and age of onset varies greatly between different populations of people.
 About 50% of Caucasian men, for example, will be affected by male pattern baldness to some extent by the age of 50.
 Japanese and Chinese men, on the other hand, are much less likely to be affected by androgenetic alopecia.

 Male pattern balding is caused by genetics, which explains why certain populations are more prone to pattern hair loss than others.
 Researchers have determined that the tendency to inherit the condition can come from either side of the family.
-If your father or mother experienced pattern baldness, then you are likely to experience it too.
-The exact cause of pattern baldness is only starting to be understood, but researchers have determined that it is caused by an inherited sensitivity to the effects of the hormone dihydrotestosterone (DHT) in certain areas of the scalp.
-Several genes are involved, which explains the variation in pattern, severity and onset of hair loss amongst family members.
+If your father or mother’s family experienced pattern baldness, then you are likely to experience some degree of it too.
+The exact cause of pattern baldness is only starting to be understood, but researchers have determined that it is caused by an inherited sensitivity of some follicles to the effects of the hormone dihydrotestosterone (DHT) in certain areas of the scalp.
+Several genes are involved, which explains the variation in pattern, severity and onset of hair loss among family members.

 Real Patient Before & After Photos